Do you know why I believe in the power of prayer? Prayer is powerful because it disrupts the status quo in your life.

 “In every area of our lives and in every activity of our church work and service for the Lord Jesus we must be men and women of prayer if we are to know spiritual power from on high!”

-God’s power is available to us for every area of our lives.
+God’s power is available to us in every area of our lives.